Professor of Law

 J.D., Cornell Law School

-Latin American Constitutionalism: The Constitution of Cádiz and its Legacy (Cambridge University Press, forthcoming).
+Latin American Constitutions: The Constitution of Cádiz and its Legacy in Spanish America (Cambridge University Press, 2015).

 Florida’s First Constitution: The Constitution of Cádiz (Carolina Academic Press, 2012).

 Latin American Law: A History of Private Law and Institutions in Spanish America (University of Texas Press, 2004, paperback 2009).